DTinker/discord-resources/README.md

 This project attempts to make end-user life easier by requiring contributors to add working `@import`able Embed links.

+If you encounter a problem while installing BeautifulDiscord, or are not quite sure what to do and the instructions on the main repository aren't helping, [click here](https://github.com/beautiful-discord-community/resources/wiki/Installing-BeautifulDiscord) for a more in-depth installation guide.

 ### Contributing

 Please take a quick gander at the [contribution guidelines](https://github.com/beautiful-discord-community/resources/blob/master/CONTRIBUTING.md) first.
 Thanks to all [contributors](https://github.com/beautiful-discord-community/resources/graphs/contributors); you rock!